 We’ve been asked by people representing all kinds of backgrounds if MPA is for them.
 Of course!
 MPA is for everyone! 🙂

-Because we actively embrace inclusion and diversity, we hope students and visitors will see more Black and Brown faces than any regional arts center they’ve been in before, because that is who is representative of the diverse community we all live in.
+Because we actively embrace inclusion and diversity, we hope students and visitors will see more Black and Brown faces than any regional arts center they’ve been in before, because that is who is representative of the diverse community and cross border city that we all live in.

 Chula Vista shares its borders with a number of working-class and low to moderate-income neighborhoods including Southeast San Diego, National City, San Ysidro, Otay Mesa and Imperial Beach.
-We’re uniquely positioned to serve all of these communities and strive to become the go-to performing arts center in South San Diego.
+We’re uniquely positioned to serve all of these communities and strive to become the go-to performing arts center in South San Diego and beyond!

-But for now, we’re a fledgling business with big dreams, a lot of talent, and a need for your enthusiastic support!
+But for now, we’re an up and coming business with big dreams, a lot of talent, a lot of drive and passion...and an urgent need for your enthusiastic support!

 Your investment in Maraya Performing Arts will ensure that we can continue to not only survive in these times of uncertainty, but rather thrive...for many, many years to come.

-Thank you for your love and support of the bayanihan.
+Thank you for your love and support of the bayanihan spirit!